santiagollera/marbellasolar/exampleSite/content/english/_index.md

   - title: Our clients speak for us
     images:
     - "/images/marbella-solar-12.jpg"
+    content: |-
-    content: Since 2017 finishing succesfuly each project and building the trust and reputation with each client
+      Since 2017 finishing succesfuly each project and building the trust and reputation with each client.
+      "Highly respected engineers worldwide in the solar industry.
+The attention to detail and the dynamism of the projects is fantastic.
+They offers practical and affordable solutions to today's common design and project management problems"
     button:
       enable: true
       label: Check it out